-As you can see from the image there is slight ink ghost in the other side of the paper, and a tiny little bit of bleeding from the beginning and end of the stroke where the saturates the paper a little more.
+As you can see from the image there is slight ink ghosting on the other side of the paper, and a tiny little bit of bleeding from the beginning and end of the stroke where they saturate the paper a little more.

-I also tested the pens on normal printing paper, in case you are highlighting text for school, and the results were the same; some ink colors, especially the darker mildliner shades, showed a bleeding on the end and start of the stroke.
+I also tested the pens on normal printing paper, in case you are highlighting text for school, and the results were the same; some ink colors, especially the darker mildliner shades, showed bleeding at the end and start of the stroke.

 Note that none of the other highlighters had that problem, though!

 On my thicker notebooks I saw no signs of bleeding, even when I layered ink with a few strokes (which you are not supposed to do).